MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-voice-applications-policies.md

 ## Future release voice applications policy settings

 The following policy settings are referenced in the [PowerShell cmdlets section](#voice-applications-policy-powershell-cmdlets); however, they aren't generally available at this time and aren't shown in Teams admin center.
-Currently, changing these policies via PowerShell won't allow authorized users to perform these functions.
+Currently, changing these policies via PowerShell will not allow authorized users to perform these functions.

 ### Auto attendant configuration